 [00:33:31] Patti Mara: Yeah, it's a great question and I think you're spot on.
 None of us do anything in a vacuum.
 Anything worthwhile we do collaboratively, and that doesn't mean you have to have a huge staff.
 My team's all virtual.
 And then I have a lot of people that work on projects.
 Where to start, I would say work on projects, so choose the most important projects and who can support you on those.
 And again, I found a lot of great resources that I work with over and over a time when I need them only through Upwork, that's been a great resource for me.
-So put it down into a tangible project based, and then who can support you on that.
+So put it down into a tangible project-based, and then who can support you on that.
 And then the key piece for me is how to build strong relationships.
 Strong relationships are based on trust and connection.
 One of my rules of thumb is that if I'm meeting with any team member, they're treated as an A client.
 I show up on time, I'm prepared and I'm fully present.
-And, they bring their A game because I bring my A game and they need to be treated with that level of respect.
-That builds relationship.
-And in the end produces dramatically greater results.
+And, they bring their A-game because I bring my A-game and they need to be treated with that level of respect.
+That builds relationships.
+And in the end, produces dramatically greater results.

 [00:34:46] Tania De Ridder: Thank you so much, Patti, for joining us on Startup Advantage today.
 You've provided us with a lot of value and we really are grateful for that.
 How can listeners connect with you?